zulip/zulip/templates/zerver/help/gdpr-compliance.md

 sub-processors.
 For example, Kandra Labs leverages cloud service providers like Amazon Web Services and Mailgun to host Zulip Cloud.

-## How Zulip Supports GDPR Compliance
+## How Zulip supports GDPR compliance

 We’re committed to the compliance of all parties including you, third-parties, and us.